 Brand consistency takes marketing to the next level.
 Consistency in your design doesn’t need to attract consumers, instead, it’s an already established name that provokes a positive feeling towards a beloved brand.
 LucidPress states that consistency increases conversion rates, thus raising revenue by 23%.
 Once the name has been made, your signature logo should make customers about making the next purchase.
 Consistency can eventually become synonymous with quality.
 According to Grib, truly successful brands make consistency their priority, because the images and the consistency of your design throughout the website and beyond helps to create an identity that evokes trust and loyalty.
 48% of all users confirmed that they determine the credibility of the company based on its website.

 A study conducted by Unbounce showed that a homepage that uses more images than text, attracts more viewers.
 Long paragraphs of text tend to bore the audience, so it’s better than your business opts out for videos and quality photos.

 Leading experts in the hospitality field, such as Kevin Roberts-the CEO of Saatchi, claim that “reasons lead to conclusions, and emotions lead to actions.”
 When one wants to increase their booking rates, the power of emotions should not be estimated; and this is when consistency comes into play.
-Consistency brings a feeling of familiarity that will ultimately thrive your hotel business.
+Consistency brings a feeling of familiarity that will ultimately allow your hotel business to thrive.

 © Ritz Paris